hl7au/au-fhir-base/pages/_includes/au-device-intro.md

 These definitions represent common data held in the Device.identifier element:
 * My Health Record Assigned (formerly known as PCEHR) Identity for Devices - PAI-D [<sup>[1]</sup>](http://ns.electronichealth.net.au/id/pcehr/paid/1.0/index.html){:target="_blank"}

+#### Usage Notes
+This device profile is a general profile for devices.
+One particular use is software as a My Health Record document producer (with PAI-D identifier) but other types of device may also be supported.

 **Examples**

 [Australian Device](Device-example0.html)